nuejs/nue/packages/examples/simple-blog/README.md

 # Nue website example

-For the upcoming tutorial on how to build websites with nue and for `nue create <simple-blog>` command.
+For the upcoming tutorial on how to build websites with Nue and for the `nue create <simple-blog>` command.

 View online: https://simple-blog.nuejs.org/